Cecil Aldin: Later life

-After the war Aldin spent much of his time organising pony and dog shows, particularly in Exmoor, where he followed the Devon and Somerset Staghounds.
+After the war Aldin spent much of his time organising pony and dog shows, particularly on Exmoor, where he followed the Devon and Somerset Staghounds.
 He continued to paint, often large equestrian portraits and completed numerous magazine and book illustrations.
 In the 1920s he added further prints of hunting scenes to create a series of "The Hunting Countries" as well as concentrating on his ever popular studies of his own and visiting dogs.
 He published a short series of fully illustrated books in 1923, Old Manor Houses and Old Inns.
 A series of prints depicting Old Inns, Old Manor Houses and Cathedrals was also created.

 In 1930 Aldin retired to live in the Balearic Islands, hoping the warmer climate would ease his arthritis.
 He lived in Palma and elsewhere on Mallorca while continuing to paint and etch, producing some of his best work, including illustrations for The Bunch Book (1932), about Bunch, a Sealyham Terrier by James Douglas.
 Travelling back to England for a visit in January 1935 he suffered a heart attack whilst still at sea.
 When his ship docked, Aldin was rushed to the London Clinic but could not be saved.